Skip to main content

 Answer

 Dispose of used fireworks and debris properly.
-Soak used fireworks and duds in a bucket of water before disposing them.
+Soak used fireworks and duds in water before disposal.

 Frequently Asked Questions